openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

       # echo 'bonding' >> /etc/modules
       # echo '8021q' >> /etc/modules

 #.
-Configure NTP in ``/etc/ntp.conf`` to synchronize with a suitable time
+Configure Network Time Protocol (NTP) in ``/etc/ntp.conf`` to
-   source and restart the service.
+   synchronize with a suitable time source and restart the service:

    .. code-block:: shell-session

       # service ntp restart

 #.
-Reboot the host to activate the changes and use new kernel.
+Reboot the host to activate the changes and use the new kernel.

 Deploying Secure Shell (SSH) keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ansible uses SSH for connectivity between the deployment and target hosts.
+Ansible uses SSH to connect the deployment host and target hosts.

 #.
 Copy the contents of the public key file on the deployment host to
    the ``/root/.ssh/authorized_keys`` file on each target host.

 #.
-Test public key authentication from the deployment host to each
+Test public key authentication from the deployment host to each target
-   target host by sshing to the target host from the deployment host.
+   host by using SSH to connect to the target host from the deployment host.
-   If you are able to connect and get the shell without authenticating, it
+   If you can connect and get the shell without authenticating, it
    is working.
 SSH provides a shell without asking for a
    password.

-For more information on how to generate an SSH keypair as well as best
+For more information about how to generate an SSH key pair, as well as best
-practices, refer to `GitHub's documentation on generating SSH keys`_.
+practices, see `GitHub's documentation about generating SSH keys`_.

-.. _GitHub's documentation on generating SSH keys: https://help.github.com/articles/generating-ssh-keys/
+.. _GitHub's documentation about generating SSH keys: https://help.github.com/articles/generating-ssh-keys/

 .. important::

-   OpenStack-Ansible deployments expect the presence of a
+   OpenStack-Ansible deployments require the presence of a
    ``/root/.ssh/id_rsa.pub`` file on the deployment host.
    The contents of this file is inserted into an
    ``authorized_keys`` file for the containers, which is a